fynnbrem/pyserial/README.md

     my_tuple: tuple = SerialField()
 ```

-Now you have a simple class, which can be easily serialized with the methods provided my `Serializable`.
+Now you have a simple class, which can be serialized with `MyClass.serialize()` and then be deserialized `MyClass.deserialize()` and be in the same state as you left it in!
 For more details, for example on handling complex type annotations, refer to the documentation of the classes themselves.

+# Limitations

+Right now, the deserialization paths through the constructor as to guarantee every class is being properly initialized.
+But this also means, that right now it is not intended to force attributes outside of the constructor onto the class.
+If you still want to serialize non-constructor data, you will need to create a `SerialField` with a default value.